Alex Telles: Porto

 On 12 July 2016, Portuguese side FC Porto announced the signing of Telles for a €6.5 million fee.
 According to a Galatasaray press release, the Istanbul club reserved a further 10% of any added value in a future transfer deal.
 The following day, after signing a five-year contract, he stated: "I ambition titles, I ambition a very beautiful story.
 I have recently commented with my relatives that I do not want to come here in passing, I want to leave a legacy."
 On 12 August, in a 3–1 away win against Rio Ave, he marked his league debut and first competitive match with a poor performance and subsequent expulsion.
 Despite the rough start, Telles gradually cemented himself in the team's starting eleven, scoring his first goal when facing rivals Boavista in a 3–1 home victory at Estádio do Dragão.

 Manchester United

 On 5 October 2020, Manchester United had agreed a deal in principle to sign Telles for a fee believed to be £15.4 million.
 The transfer was completed and Telles was announced as a United player that day.
 He made his debut playing as a left wing-back on 20 October in a 2–1 win over Paris Saint-Germain in the UEFA Champions League group stage.
 On 29 September 2021, Telles scored his first goal for Manchester United with a left-footed volley from outside the penalty area in a 2–1 home win against Villarreal CF in the 2021–22 UEFA Champions League group stage.

 Loan to Sevilla

 On 4 August 2022, Telles was loaned to La Liga club Sevilla until the end of the 2022–23 season.

+Al-Nassr

+On 23 July 2023 Alex Telles was introduced by Al-Nassr, signing a contract valid until 2025.
+According to European media, the transfer fee was approximately €7 million (R$38 million).

+On 25 July, head coach Luís Castro made Telles' debut in a pre-season friendly against Paris Saint-Germain, resulting in a 0–0 tie in Japan.

+Despite being used often throughout the 2023-24 season, participating in 40 games, Alex Telles' contract was mutually canceled on 2 September 2024.
+His contract with the Saudi club was originally scheduled to last until June 2025, the decision was made because of the club's new plans, not because of bad performances by Telles, as he was loved by the fans for how much passion he had for the club.

+Botafogo

+On 3 September 2024, Telles returned to Brazil and signed for Botafogo on a 2-year contract that ends on 31 December 2026.
+On 1 December, 2024, Telles was named in the starting 11 for Botafogo in the Copa Libertadores final.
+In that game, Telles scored his first goal for the club in a 3–1 win for a historical title.